usnationalarchives/social-media-strategy/pages/feedback.md

   </ul>
  <p> Contact us at socialmedia@nara.gov</p>

-<p> welcome your comments and questions.
+<p>We welcome your comments and questions.
 You may provide feedback in one of three ways.</p>

 <ol>
   <li>